JonQuxBurton/MobileMicroservicesSample/README.md

 These also test the most important Scenarios which the system can perform.

 They are run against the same test system as above, launched through docker-compose.
-Once the system is running they are executed manually by using the Visual Studio Code [REST client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) and executing the Scenarios in the file:
+Once the system is running they are executed manually by using the [REST Client Visual Studio Code plugin](#REST-client) and executing the Scenarios in the file:
 \docs\ManualTesting\ExecuteScenarios.http

 ## Executing the Tests